Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Counting in weighted graphs of groups

 As a corollary of the general version of the counting result Theorem \ref{theo:mainintrocount}, we have the following asymptotic for the orbital counting function in conjugacy classes for groups acting on trees.
 Given $x_0\in X$ and a nontrivial conjugacy class $\KKK$ in a discrete group $\Ga$ of isometries of $X$, we consider the counting function

 introduced by Huber \cite{Huber56} when $X$ is replaced by the real hyperbolic plane and $\Ga$ is a lattice.
 We refer to \cite{ParPau15MZ} for many results on the asymptotic growth of such orbital counting functions in conjugacy classes, when $X$ is replaced by a finitely generated group with a word metric, or a complete simply connected pinched negatively curved Riemannian manifold.
-See also \cite{ChaPet15arxiv,ArzCasTao15}.
+See also \cite{ChaPet15arxiv,ArzCasTao15,Pollicott15}.

-\btheo Let $X$ be a uniform metric tree with vertices of degree $\geq 3$, let $\delta$ be the Hausdorff dimension of $\partial_\infty X$, let $\Ga$ be a discrete group of isometries of $X$, let $x_0$ be a vertex of $X$ with trivial stabiliser in $\Ga$, and let $\KKK$ be a loxodromic conjugacy class in $\Ga$.
+\btheo Let $X$ be a uniform metric tree with vertices of degree $\geq 3$, let $\delta$ be the Hausdorff dimension of its space of ends, let $\Ga$ be a discrete group of isometries of $X$, let $x_0$ be a vertex of $X$ with trivial stabiliser in $\Ga$, and let $\KKK$ be a loxodromic conjugacy class in $\Ga$.

 (1) If the metric graph $\Ga\bs X$ is compact and has two cycles whose ratio of lengths is Diophantine, then there exists $C>0$ such that for every $k\in\NN-\{0\}$, as $t\ra+\infty$,

 (2) If $X$ is simplicial and $\Ga$ is a geometrically finite lattice of $X$, then there exist $C',\kappa>0$ such that, as $n\in\NN$ tends to $+\infty$,